Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Introduction

-\autoref{sec2} describes the paired bootstrap method in FLRMs with scalar response under heteroscedasticity, along with a modification for general validity. \autoref{ssec_2_3} provides the main distributional results regarding estimated projections regarding the consistency of the paired bootstrap method and the failure of the naive bootstrap.
-With suitable scaling, a general CLT is also established, which is useful for framing studentized versions of statistics.
-We point out that there has been no theoretical development of such asymptotically inferential results in heteroscedastic FLRMs; our contributions are not incremental relative to the existing work \citep{CMS07, GM11, KH16a, KH16b, YDN23RB}, which consider only homoscedastic errors.
-We then give a consistent bootstrap procedure in \autoref{sec3} for testing the orthogonality over the slope function to linear subspaces.
-Numerical results are provided in \autoref{sec4}, while \autoref{sec5} illustrates the paired bootstrap method with a real dataset that potentially have heteroscedasticity; an extra data application is provided in the supplement \cite{supp}.
-Concluding remarks are offered in \autoref{sec6}.
-Some proofs for the main results are given in Appendix, while further details of the proofs and extended numerical results can be found in the supplement \cite{supp}.
-An R package is provided to construct confidence intervals for FLRM projections and to test the nullity of the projection of $\beta$ based on paired bootstrap.
+\autoref{sec2} provides background on FLRMs and the paired bootstrap method under heteroscedasticity. \autoref{ssec_2_3} presents the main distributional results regarding regarding the consistency of the paired bootstrap method and the failure of the naive bootstrap.
+With suitable scaling, a general CLT is also established for conditional mean estimators.
+We then give a bootstrap procedure in \autoref{sec3} for hypothesis testing of multiple conditional means.
+Numerical results are provided in \autoref{sec4}, while \autoref{sec5} illustrates the paired bootstrap method with a real dataset having potential heteroscedasticity Concluding remarks are offered in \autoref{sec6}.
+Some proofs for the main results are given in Appendix, while further details of the proofs and extended numerical results can be found in a supplement \cite{supp}.
+An R package \cite{pack} is provided to construct confidence intervals for FLRM response means and test multiple projections of $\beta$ based on paired bootstrap.